colelawrence/decipad/apps/docs/docs/errors.md

 The calculation you wrote is not valid in the language.

-You may have miss-spelled something, or even tried to insert data in a way what is not supported yet:
+You may have miss-spelled something, or even tried to insert data in a way that is not supported yet:

     1==2 ?
 10 : 20